koka-lang/koka/doc/spec/tour.kk.md

 This also conveys better that even though `ask` is dynamically bound, it behaves just like a regular function without changing the control-flow.

-Moreover, operations declared as `fun` get special treatment and the Koka compiler can optimize them.
-The compiler uses (generalized) _evidence translation_  [@Xie:evidently] to pass down handler information to each call-site.
-At the call to `ask` in `add-twice`, it selects the handler from the evidence vector and, since it can see the operation is a tail-resumptive `fun`, it calls it directly (without needing to yield upward to the handler and capture the stack).
-This gives `fun` operations a performance cost very similar to _virtual method calls_ which can be very efficient.
+Moreover, operations declared as `fun` are much more efficient than general `control` operations.
+The Koka compiler uses (generalized) _evidence translation_  [@Xie:evidently] to pass down handler information to each call-site.
+At the call to `ask` in `add-twice`, it selects the handler from the evidence vector and when the operation is a tail-resumptive `fun`, it calls it directly as a regular function (except with an adjucted evidence vector for its context).
+Unlike a general `control` operation, there is no need to yield upward to the handler, capture the stack, and eventually resume again.
+This gives `fun` (and `val`) operations a performance cost very similar to _virtual method calls_ which can be very efficient.

 For even a bit more performance, you can also declare upfront that any operation definition must be tail-resumptive, as: